 Understanding how credit scores are calculated can help you better understand why you don't have a score.
-Credit scores are numerical summary of information in your credit report.
+Credit scores are a numerical summary of information in your credit report.
 The scores are used to gauge your creditworthiness and predict the likelihood that you'll pay your debts on time.
 Higher credit scores indicate that you're likely to repay credit obligations based on how you've handled credit in the past.

 Credit scores are based on information in your credit report, which is a compilation of your credit accounts, including credit cards, loans, and any negative records like debt collections or lawsuit judgments.
 If you've never had any of these types of accounts, that explains why you don't have a credit score—you don't have a credit history to score.

 Say you recently opened your first credit card, but you've only had it for a few months.
 You may not have a credit score either.
 The FICO score needs you to have at least one account that's been active within the past six months.
 Once your account has enough history, you'll be able to retrieve a credit score.

 You might have several accounts that you haven't used in several months, years even.
-In that case, you wouldn't have a credit scores, despite having a credit history, because all of your accounts have been inactive for so long.
+In that case, you wouldn't have a credit score, despite having a credit history, because all of your accounts have been inactive for so long.
 FICO requires that you have at least one account that's been active within the past six months as well.
 You should begin using your accounts again — as long as they're not closed – to be able to have a credit score.

 How to Check Your Credit History